OGGM/oggm/docs/input-data.rst

 .. _GlaThiDa: http://www.gtn-g.ch/data_catalogue_glathida/

-The ``~/.oggm`` directory should be updated automatically when you update OGGM, but if you encounter any problems simply delete it (it will be re-downloaded automatically at the next import).
+The ``~/.oggm`` directory should be updated automatically when you update OGGM, but if you encounter any problems with is, simply delete the directory (it will be re-downloaded automatically at the next import).

 All other data: auto-downloads and the ``~/.oggm_config`` file